Geraldo Perdomo Player Props: Diamondbacks vs. Nationals

 Geraldo Perdomo At The Plate

-- In 24 games played this season, he has hit a homer in two of them.
+- He has homered in two of 26 games played this year, and in 2.4% of his plate appearances.

-- Perdomo has picked up an RBI in 37.5% of his games this year, with two or more RBI in 16.7% of his games.
-He has also driven in three or more runs in three contests.
+- In nine games this season (34.6%), Perdomo has picked up an RBI, and in four of those games (15.4%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.